floriankraemer/floriankraemer.github.io/_posts/2025-Most-RESTful-APIs-are-not-RESTful.markdown

 The core problem it addresses is client-server coupling.
 There are probably countless projects where a small change in a server's URI structure required a coordinated (and often painful) deployment of multiple client applications.
 A HATEOAS-driven approach directly solves this by decoupling the client from the server's namespace.
 This addresses the quality of evolvability.

-You are probably already more likely to do "RESTful" by simply implementing HATEOAS, than by arguing about if you are allowed to use verbs or no verbs at all in your API.
+Simply implementing HATEOAS will bring you closer to RESTful principles than debating whether verbs are allowed in your API.

 ## What is a "Resource"?